 But, in your eagerness to have the conversation going, you might end up just spoiling everything by a slip of the tongue or deliberately saying something you believe is in order but is not.

-To save yourself from making out-of-place statements, you should have a mental checklist of the things you should not say to your driving test examiner.
+To save yourself from making out-of-place statements, you should have a mental checklist of the things not to say to the DMV test examiner.
 They are the things that might make the driving test examiner look at you in a negative light.

 The following are some of the inappropriate stuff some test candidates have spoken during a road to the examiners (please don’t say these 6 things to your driving examiner):